Zach-Arnett/cs33211/Assignment1/README.md

 # Programming Assignment #1
 ## Producer-Consumer Problem

-An implementation of the Producer-Consumer Problem using C++ in a Linux environment
+An implementation of the Producer-Consumer Problem using C/C++ in a Linux environment